 - Within the park:

-- Campgrounds: Reserve your spot in one of the six Denali National Park camping sites, though, for your first night, you might want to stay at the Savage River campground.
+- Campgrounds: Reserve your spot in one of the six Denali National Park camping sites.
+For your first night, you might want to stay at the Savage River campground.
 Other campsites are further inside and require you to take the bus.
 It’s feasible, provided you arrive early around the park to catch one of the afternoon buses.

 - Lodges: You can also stay in a Denali lodge, one of the several privately-owned lodges available on private lands within the park.